 Coal from the inland mines in southern County Durham used to be taken away on packhorses, and then horse and carts as the roads were improved.
 A canal was proposed by George Dixon in 1767 and again by John Rennie in 1815, but both schemes failed.
 Meanwhile, the port of Stockton-on-Tees, from which the Durham coal was transported onwards by sea, had invested considerably during the early 19th century in straightening the Tees in order to improve navigation on the river downstream of the town and was subsequently looking for ways to increase trade to recoup those costs.

 A few years later a canal was proposed on a route that bypassed Darlington and Yarm, and a meeting was held in Yarm to oppose the route.
 The Welsh engineer George Overton was consulted, and he advised building a tramroad.
 Overton carried out a survey and planned a route from the Etherley and Witton Collieries to Shildon, and then passing to the north of Darlington to reach Stockton.
-The Scottish engineer Robert Stevenson was said to favour the railway, but this was defeated in Parliament.
+The Scottish engineer Robert Stevenson, a designer and builder of lighthouses, was said to favour the railway, but this was defeated in Parliament.

-A later bill was passed in April 1821 and soon after George Stevenson was appointed to make a fresh survey and, assisted by his son Robert, recommended using malleable iron rails.
+A later bill was passed in April 1821 and, soon after, George Stephenson was appointed to make a fresh survey and, assisted by his son Robert (the designer of the Rocket steam engine) recommended using malleable iron rails.

 Map by unsigned cartographer within 1821 Stockton and Darlington Railway report.
 A short pamphlet plus fold-out maps.
 The original from which this has been scanned is in the North of England Institute of Mining and Mechanical Engineers.
 It is referenced Tracts vol 57 p252.
 The scan and the upload to Wiki Commons have been made with the permission and direction of their librarian Jennifer Kelly.